< Facial muscles >

 Fig. 4-26.
 Exits and skin areas of V1, V2, V3.

-Main trunks and other branches (e.g., nasociliary and lacrimal nerves) (Fig. 4-22) of V1, V2, V3 innervate the skin.
-The three skin areas of the ophthalmic nerve (main trunk: frontal nerve), maxillary nerve, and mandibular nerve are placed on the frontal bone, maxilla, and mandible.
-Eyes and nose serves as the boundary between V1 and V2; the mouth as the boundary between V2 and V3.
+The three skin areas of V1 (ophthalmic nerve) (main trunk: “frontal” nerve) (Fig. 4-22), V2 (“maxillary” nerve), and V3 (“mandibular” nerve) are placed on the “frontal” bone, “maxilla,” and “mandible,” respectively.
+Eyes and nose serve as the boundary between V1 and V2; the mouth serves as the boundary between V2 and V3.

 When repairing dental caries of mandibular teeth, a dentist anesthetizes one’s inferior alveolar nerve around the mandibular foramen.
-One thus feels numb on the mandibular teeth and the skin area of V3.
-As a collateral effect, the territory of the lingual nerve (anterior two thirds of tongue) also gets slightly anesthetized (Fig. 4-25).
+As a collateral effect, one feels numb on the skin area of V3.
+The territory of the lingual nerve (anterior 2/3 of tongue) also gets slightly anesthetized (Fig. 4-25).

 Fig. 4-27.
 VII.